leberber/notes/Q.md

 Here are the details provided about the data:
 - The data represents node utilization for the prior week.
 For example, the record dated `'2024-01-07'` reflects the node utilization from `'2023-12-31'` to `'2024-01-07'`

+At this point, I'm unsure how to join the data correctly.
+Could you provide some guidance on this?